jthielens/connector-router/README.md

    can be simple metadata tokens or arbitrary JavaScript expressions &mdash; see [Destination Expressions](#destination-expressions) below).
 7. The file contents are copied to the destination(s).
+8. If a file matches no routes, but an error destionation is configured, the file is copied to the error destination.
+Note that metadata tokens can be expanded in the error destination string.
-8. If a file matches no routes, the transfer ends in error.
+9. If a file matches no routes and no error destionation is configured, the transfer ends in error.

 ### EDI Splitting ###